The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 Taxis are available in Tongatapu and Vava’u.
 Ask for the going rate, as many don’t use meters.
 See The Guide to Taxis in Tonga for more tips.

-Buses are ultra-cheap, providing a local experience to get around Tongatapu and a more limited service on Vava’u.
+Buses are ultra-cheap, providing a local experience to get around Tongatapu.
 We have a guide for that too, in How to Travel Around Tonga By Bus.

-There are a lot more ways to travel around Tonga between resort transfers and guided tours, so be sure to browse our Tonga Transport Guide: 10 Ways to Get Around Tonga for more advice.
+There are a lot more ways to travel around Tonga between resort transfers, guided tours, bicycle rental and even multi-day kayaking tours so be sure to browse our Tonga Transport Guide: 15 Ways to Get Around Tonga for more advice.

-It would be an understatement to say that Tonga’s accommodations are intimate (with the exception of one large hotel in Nuku’alofa).
+It would be an understatement to say that Tonga’s accommodations are “intimate” (except for one large hotel in Nuku’alofa).
 Choose from romantic beachfront resorts typically consisting of only two to seven fales (beach houses), while guesthouses provide a cheap and homely experience.
 Hotels and holiday homes are also options.

 Hotels

-Hotels can be found in Tonga’s two largest towns, Nuku’alofa and Neiafu.
-They range in quality from one international brand hotel to three-star boutique hotels to budget hotels.
-Check out How to Pick the Best Hotel in Tonga for You for more of an overview or jump straight to our favourites in the 10 Best Hotels in Tongatapu and 5 Best Hotels in Vava’u.
+Check out How to Pick the Best Hotel in Tonga for You for more of an overview or jump straight to our favourites in the 25 Best Hotels in Tonga.

 Guesthouses

-And for our most romantic picks for all types of accommodation, check out the 10 Best Honeymoon Accommodations in Tonga.
+And for our most romantic picks for all types of accommodation, check out the 10 Most Romantic Accommodations in Tonga.

 The Wedding & Honeymoon Guide to Tonga© Tonga Ministry Of Tourism